Accommodations and Services

 - Liaison with faculty, high schools, community agencies, and families.

 Students are provided orientation to services and procedures and trained in the usage of technology and academic supports once appropriate accommodations are determined by the Director of Disability Services.

 Accommodations not provided

-- Personal devices such as wheelchairs, hearing aids or glasses, and personal services such as assistance with eating, toileting, or dressing will not be provided.
+The College does not provide services of a personal nature (such as homework assistance or personal tutors) nor does it provide diagnostic evaluations of disabilities.
+Personal devices such as wheelchairs, hearing aids or glasses, and personal services such as assistance with eating, toileting, or dressing will not be provided.

-- Accommodations that lower or change classroom standards or program standards will not be provided.
-For example, tests will not be easier or harder than the ones all students are taking.
+- That lower or change classroom standards or program standards.
+For example, tests will not be easier or harder than the ones classmates are taking.

-- Accommodations that would change the essence of a program.
+- That would change the essence of a program.
 For example, a person taking a class in small engine repair who has limited use of their hands could not ask to take a written test instead of actually repairing an engine.
 The essence of the course is to actually repair the engine, not to talk or write about it.

 DS staff are anxious to help students not only have access but success in reaching their educational goals.
 Northeast has the responsibility to provide reasonable accommodations; it is the responsibility of the person with the need to request a reasonable accommodation.